What is Liposuction?

-- A day after surgery, patient may do light to moderate physical activities.
+- A day after surgery, the patient may do light to moderate physical activities.

 - Strenuous activities may be gradually resumed 1 month after surgery.

-- Wrap treated area with compression bandage snugly and continuously for 6 days to 2 weeks.
+- Wrap treated the area with compression bandage snugly and continuously for 6 days to 2 weeks.

 - Do not soak in a bath, Jacuzzi, pool or beach at least 7 days after surgery.

-- Patient may take a shower 2 days post-surgery.
+- The patient may take a shower 2 days post-surgery.